SimpleDataLabsInc/onpremdocs/faqs.md

 #### Using Grafana
 Please follow instructions in [Monitoring document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/monitoring.md) to deploy Prophecy grafana charts.
-A chart with name "Pod level details" has services' level performance details as well as entire 'prophecy' namespace resource usage.
+A chart with the name [Pod level details](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/yamls/grafana-charts/podusage.json) has services level performance details, as well as entire 'prophecy' namespace resource usage details.
-Please choose "prophecy" as namespace in top level dropdown and appropriate service/container name.
+Please choose "prophecy" as the namespace in the top level dropdown and appropriate service/container name.

 ### How to monitor Capacity?
 #### Using kubectl
 There is no direct way of checking the usage of a persistent volume using kubectl.
-You can get inside the container and check the usage by running 'df -h' there directly.
+You can get inside the container and check the usage by running 'df -h' command.
 Please run below command to identify the service pod name:

 ```